advanced-computer-lab/AclProject/README.md

 npm start
 ```
 ## Tests
-Every aspect of the project could be tested like for example creating a flight and reserving it,Cancelling
+Every aspect of the project could be tested like for example creating a flight and reserving it, cancelling
-a reservation and getting refunded,deleting/editing a flight,changing seats or flights to see the reflection
+a reservation and getting refunded, deleting/editing a flight, changing seats or flights to see the reflection
 of these things on the database.

 ## Contribute